 Most restaurants will be able to provide you with a baby high chair but we like to travel with a Totseat chair harness, just in case.

-Where to go in Italy with a Toddler or Baby
+Where to go in Italy with a Baby and Toddler

 It is always really hard to decide where to go in Italy.
 There are just so many amazing places to visit.
 From mountains to churches, Roman ruins to volcanos and beaches to hilltop castles, Italy has some of the best and most beautiful in every category.

-To help you decide where to travel in Italy with a baby or toddler, we thought that we would share some of the places that we have enjoyed visiting over recent years, always with a child (or 2) under 4 years old.
+To help you decide where to go in Italy with a baby or toddler, we thought that we would share some of the places that we have enjoyed visiting over recent years, always with a child (or 2) under 4 years old.
+We have also written several itineraries for 10 days in Italy that include these places (and other incredible places!)

 Whilst most people would head straight for nearby Milan, we prefer the small town charms of Bergamo.
 This delightful is often overlooked on itineraries for the north of Italy but is a great destination full of historic atmosphere and Italian charm.